Department of Computer Science

 The disciplines: My research program combines computer science with statistics and linguistics.
 The challenge is to fashion statistical models that are nuanced enough to capture good intuitions about linguistic structure, and especially, to develop efficient algorithms to apply these models to data (including training them with as little supervision as possible).

 Models: I've developed significant modeling approaches for a wide variety of domains in natural language processing—syntax, phonology, morphology, and machine translation, as well as semantic preferences, name variation, and even database-backed websites.
 The goal is to capture not just the structure of sentences, but also deep regularities within the grammar and lexicon of a language (and across languages).
 My students and I are always thinking about new problems and better models.
-Lately we are doing a lot of non-parametric Bayesian modeling, so that the model can be a linguistically plausible account of how the data arose.
+For example, latent variables and nonparametric Bayesian methods let us construct a linguistically plausible account of how the data arose.
+Our latest models continue to include linguistic ideas, but they also include deep neural networks in order to fit unanticipated regularities.

 Algorithms: A good mathematical model will define the best analysis of the data, but can we compute that analysis?
 My students and I are constantly developing new algorithms, to cope with the tricky structured prediction and learning problems posed by increasingly sophisticated models.
 Unlike many areas of machine learning, we have to deal with probability distributions over unboundedly large structured variables such as strings, trees, alignments, and grammars.
 My favorite tools include dynamic programming, Markov chain Monte Carlo (MCMC), belief propagation and other variational approximations, automatic differentiation, deterministic annealing, stochastic local search, coarse-to-fine search, integer linear programming, and relaxation methods.
 I especially enjoy connecting disparate techniques in fruitful new ways.